AUSU provides advocacy for all AU students in two distinct ways, as outlined below.

 Individual Student Advocacy

-Your academic concerns are important to AUSU, and we appreciate when our members bring forward issues that that they feel are detrimental to achieving maximum satisfaction in their student experience.
+Your academic concerns are important to AUSU, and we appreciate it when our members bring forward issues that impact their student experience.

 Please email firstname.lastname@example.org if you have concerns or feedback about things such as:

 - course problems

 - any ideas that will improve your academic experience overall

 If you are having any kind of problem with the university, your student funding organization, or anything else related to your university courses, AUSU may be able to advocate on your behalf or provide you with information to assist you in your communications with these agencies.
 Feel free to contact AUSU if you require assistance or information.

 AUSU regularly advocates on behalf of all our members through a number of initiatives.
 These include, but are not limited to:

 - Member of the Canadian Alliance of Student Associations (CASA), including attendance at numerous CASA conferences and advocacy events.
 AUSU Executives participate in CASA Advocacy Week on Parliament Hill where student leaders gather annually to advocate to various MPs and senators for accessible and affordable post-secondary education in Canada.

 - Member of the Council of Alberta University Students (CAUS), which includes attending various meetings with other students’ unions across Alberta and with the Government of Alberta where AUSU advocates for more funding for Athabasca University and supports for students in Alberta.